 How to monitor metrics

 LXD collects metrics for all running instances as well as some internal metrics.
 These metrics cover the CPU, memory, network, disk and process usage.
 They are meant to be consumed by Prometheus, and you can use Grafana to display the metrics as graphs.
-See Provided metrics for lists of available metrics.
+See Provided metrics for lists of available metrics and Set up a Grafana dashboard for instructions on how to display the metrics in Grafana.

 In a cluster environment, LXD returns only the values for instances running on the server that is being accessed.
 Therefore, you must scrape each cluster member separately.